Apply guardrails to prevent the output of harmful content

 - An Azure subscription with permissions to create AI resources.

-Deploy a model in a Foundry project
+Create a Microsoft Foundry project

 -